shubham-execideas/youuBlog/src/slider/2023-02-10-map-body-test-slidetitle-why-digital-health-cloud-platforms-beat-ehr-systems-every-time-slideshorttitle-experience-your-youuniverse-date-2023-02-08t19-04-44-05-30-slidebuttontext-overview-videourl-https-www-youtube-co-1.md

 **It’s engineered to manage risk and control your healthy practice.
 [Here’s why](https://www.youuniverse.ai/post/the-truth-behind-value-based-payments-hype-real-or-fiction).**

 The core concept around value-based care (code word for payments) relies on mastering one simple idea: *risk*.
 Providers are just beginning to understand how to get their heads around the concept and how to win using it – or more accurately stated, how to avoid it.
-The YOUUniverse was purpose built to understand the cost, outcomes of care and patient risk associated with a better care model***.***
+The YOUUniverse was purpose built to understand the cost, outcomes of care and patient risk associated with a better care model